qiwi/FeatureToggle/README.md

     }
 }
 ```
 4. Create instance of `FeatureManager` using `FeatureManager.Builder`.
 Provide converter, necessary data sources and generated registries.
-Also it is recommended to fetch feature flags immidiately after creation instance of `FeatureManager`:
+Also it is recommended to fetch feature flags immediately after creation instance of `FeatureManager`:

 ```kotlin
 val featureManager = FeatureManager.Builder(context)